marcoittihg/PThreadTaskSystem/Doc/PThreadPoolDOC.md

 # PThreadPool

-Create a pool of **PThreadWorkers** and allow the thread safe execution of the **executeFunction** calls.
+Create a pool of **PThreadWorkers** and allow the parallel and thread safe execution of the **executeFunction** calls.

 ## Interface

 ### Constructors
-Create a new *PThreadPool* with a number of workers equal to the maximum number threads supported by the system.
+Create a new *PThreadPool* with a number of workers equal to the maximum number of threads supported by the system.
 ```cpp
 PThreadPool();
 ```